-Tighten the attachment screw for the pedal bearing mount to its maximum point by hand.
+Tighten the attachment screw for the pedal bearing mount hand-tight.
 Secure both bicycle wheels to wheel recesses using strap retainers.

 Check the bicycle to make sure it is secure.

 The settings for the wheel recesses and on the rotary lever on the pedal crank recess should be noted and saved for each bicycle.
 Correct presetting will facilitate refitting of the bicycle.